|Home English Facebook Donate|

 Parley P Pratt was a follower of Rigdon before his sudden conversion to Mormonism (described in contradictory accounts).

 In the time period when Rigdon was allegedly channeling the dead to create the Book of Mormon (1825-26), Pratt was a peddlar of tin working in the same area of Ohio as Sidney Rigdon.

 True believers often ask critics how Joseph Smith could have written the Book of Mormon at such a young age without divine assistance?
 There have been many, many people that have demonstrated unusual talents that seem to defy rational explanation.
-Here is a small sample of real people with extraordinary, unusual abilities who were younger than Joseph was when he finished the BOM at age 24:
+Here is a small sample of real people with extraordinary, unusual abilities who were younger than Joseph was when he finished the Book of Mormon at age 24:

 Other remarkable individuals of all ages

 There are even more remarkable people older than 23.
 A few are:

 Critic's Comment: What makes these people different than Joseph Smith was that they didn't claim divine origins for their abilities.
 What would have happened if any of these people had said that God gave them their abilities as proof of divine intervention, and that they were to be prophets speaking for God?